 - Calendar Alarms—Turn on alarms associated with events you’ve added to the Calendar app (learn more at Calendar Alarms).

 When OmniFocus publishes due items as calendar alarms, it looks for actions and projects that are due within the next two weeks and no further.
 This is to prevent inaccuracies based on predictions of future activity from creeping in to your calendars.
 For important occasions outside of this timeframe, scheduling regular calendar events is advised.

 Use the settings in this section to have OmniFocus capture reminders you add with Siri.

 - Reminders—Turn on Reminders Capture so you can use your personal assistant, Siri, to add items to OmniFocus.

 Use this section to optionally contribute to future OmniFocus development efforts by sending us your anonymous usage data.

 Send Anonymous Data—If you’d like to help us improve future versions of OmniFocus, you can choose to send general data about your device and OmniFocus app usage by enabling this setting.
 Before choosing whether to share your data anonymously, you’ll get a preview of exactly what we’ll receive (it’s technical information that helps us reproduce and fix bugs).
 We’d love it if you’d like to help us out!

-If you want to revert to the default OmniFocus experience, you can reset various parts of the app using the tools here.
-Tap Reset to choose from among the following options.
+Reset Options—If you want to revert to the default OmniFocus experience, you can reset various parts of the app.

 - Home Screen (Pro)—Revert the home screen or sidebar tiles to their original positions using this reset option (no other settings are affected).

-- Database—To start over from scratch (are you sure you really want to delete everything?!), tap Reset Database to delete your entire database of OmniFocus projects, actions, and perspectives.
+- Database—To start over from scratch (are you sure you really want to delete everything?!), tap Reset to delete your entire database of OmniFocus projects.